WLG - DUB

 • What is the cheapest flight from Wellington to Dublin?

-In the last 3 days, the lowest price for a flight from Wellington to Dublin was $1,273 for a one-way ticket and $1,950 for a return.
+In the last 3 days, the lowest price for a flight from Wellington to Dublin was $1,987 for a return ticket.

 • Which aircraft models fly most regularly from Wellington to Dublin?